Fresh from the cool sea

 "Foods rich in omega-3 fatty acids can stop arrhythmia before it triggers sudden death from heart attacks.
 That makes fish such as salmon as potentially potent as any high tech heart drug and considerably cheaper to stock up on."

-– Dr. Alexander Leaf, Professor Emeritus, Harvard University
+— Alexander Leaf, M.D. (deceased), Professor Emeritus, Harvard University

 "Omega-3 fatty acids have so many biological roles because they are a primary element of health for virtually every cell and organ system in the body.
 Along with their partners, the omega-6 fatty acids, they keep our bodies in balance, modulating such basic physiological functions as inflammation, cell signaling, blood pressure, immune response, and the electrical excitability of heart and brain cells."